Sponsored Links

 Qt = heat output from the heat trace (W/m, Btu/h ft)

 If the "heat loss - cable output" ratio - HR - is larger than one, the cable must be wrapped.
-The pitch - distance between spirals - can be estimated with the diagram below.
+The pitch - the distance between the spirals - can be estimated from the diagram below.